montoyo/mcef/README.md

 To understand how it works, you may look at the net.montoyo.mcef.example package, which contains an example browser.

 # For players
 This is the Github project of MCEF; here you can only read the source code of it.
-Please go to the MinecraftForum thread.
+You can download the mod in its latest version from here: http://montoyo.net/wd2.php?t=mcef&v=latest